jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ### Configure Apps

+Apps are customer specified collection of components/traffic that constitutes an application or microservice.

 12. On the leftmost column hit Apps to show the My Apps menu > select overview.
 Click one of the buttons that say Create App.
 13. Name your app yourname-app and put it in the production environment.
 14. Hit submit.